mk26710/genshin.academy/README.md

 That's pretty straight forward!
 Clone the repo, run `yarn install` and feel free to prupose your changes via pull requests!

 ### Contribution guidelines

+ - Commit messages should follow [convetions](https://www.conventionalcommits.org/), we are trying to follow theme here.
  - Please, try to avoid adding more dependencies, do that only if it's necessary.
 Thanks you!
  - Make sure added features/content doesn't use getServerSideProps or getInitialProps.
  - Don't forget about ESLint!
 We are using it for both formatting and linting purposes.
 VSCode is highly recommended.